 Music is physical energy, vibrations in the air, a vehicle for any person’s mind or message.
 It seems to me that some people (meaning Europeans) who have been culturally conditioned to «non-oriental» styles of music with fundamentally different tonal origins need narrative rationalizations to obstruct some kind of cultural dissonance.
 My armchair psychology can be taken with a grain of salt of course.
 Though I do hope that the coming generation of European Sha3byton DJs and MCs actually become active players in the scene and don’t treat the style of music as an Arab circus.

-The current narrative around Sha3byton worries my crew and I. Although it might help the music gain short-term attention, it is not a sustainable concept, as it turns Sha3byton into an exotic novelty.
+The current narrative around Sha3byton worries me and my crew.
+Although it might help the music gain short-term attention, it is not a sustainable concept, as it turns Sha3byton into an exotic novelty.
 Sha3bytons downfall in Europe will be when it is trapped in the genre «world music» (god, how I hate that term) and is only to be found in state funded cultural exchange programs, served on a silver tablet to rigid, wine-sipping intellectuals.
 We don’t want this to happen.
 We want to see the craziness we know and love from Cairo to spawn in every venue in every country.
 We are convinced that the music will deservedly be a global game-changer in the music industry, as reggae-dancehall from the small island Jamaica was.